stive-dev/js-ts-operator-overloading-transpiler/README.md

 shell>dist/transpiler.cjs {wrapper} {className} {file}
 ```
 - wrapper.
 It is your wrapper function.
 - className.
-It iss your class with the overloaded methods.
+It is your class with the overloaded methods.
 - file.
 It is your file with overloads.
 ```bash
 shell>dist/transpiler.cjs __() Vector index.js